Desbordante/desbordante-core/README.md

 ## Troubleshooting

 ### Git LFS
-If, when cloning the repo with git lfs installed, `git clone` produces the following (or similar) error:
+If when cloning the repo with git lfs installed, `git clone` produces the following (or similar) error:
 ```
 Cloning into 'Desbordante'...
 remote: Enumerating objects: 13440, done.